 Many options to choose from

-Today, students can choose from a huge variety of online courses, from adding qualifications to improve their careers to getting a postgraduate degree or even a doctorate.
-No matter what you want to study, from nursing to engineering, it’s possible to find the programs you need online.
+Today, students can choose from a huge variety of online courses, from adding qualifications to improve their careers to get a postgraduate degree or even a doctorate.
+No matter what you want to study, it’s possible to find the programs you need online from nursing to engineering.

 Many universities have fully online college degree programs.
-Students can earn a degree without ever having to physically attend classes.
+Students can earn a degree without ever having to attend classes physically.